ibm-cloud-docs/solution-tutorials/extended-app-security.md

 Both {{site.data.keyword.at_short}} and {{site.data.keyword.la_short}} support further restriction on the data captured using IAM-based groups.
 You can have users access the same instances, but only see data that is relevant to the application or services they are responsible for, you can review:
 - {{site.data.keyword.la_short}}: [Using groups to control data access](https://{DomainName}/docs/log-analysis?topic=log-analysis-group_data_access)
 - {{site.data.keyword.at_short}}: [Using groups to control data access](https://{DomainName}/docs/activity-tracker?topic=activity-tracker-group_data_access)

+You can also enable integration of select services with {{site.data.keyword.en_full_notm}}.
+Define topics related to service events, then create topic-specific subscriptions for destinations such as emails, webhooks and others.
+When an event occurs, a message with or without the event payload is then send out and could be directly reacted upon.

 ## Control encryption keys
 {: #extended-app-security-control_encryption}